|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 1. A reasonable estimate of the costs of realizing pumped hydraulic energy storage between Lake Erie and Lake Ontario indicates a total cost of the order of:

 It is envisaged that the project would proceed in four stages, at about 10 year intervals.
-Each stage would cost about $7.5 billion.
-Each stage would involve the construction of a 30 km canal complete with associated control gates, bridges, pumps and transmission lines.
+Each stage would cost about $10 billion.
+Each stage would involve the construction of a 30 km canal, complete with bridges, pumps and transmission lines.
 Each canal would be comparable in size to the Red River Floodway.
 Completion of each stage would potentially increase the annual level swing in Lake Ontario by 1.25 m.
 The actual increase in level swing would be implemented at 0.1 m / year.

 3. The gravitational potential energy recoverable from storage is: